sveltejs/kit/documentation/docs/08-events.md

 SvelteKit emits [CustomEvents](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) on the `window` object when certain things happen:

 - `sveltekit:start` — fired once the app has hydrated
-- `sveltekit:navigation-intent` — a navigation intent has been fired
 - `sveltekit:navigation-start` — navigation has started
 - `sveltekit:navigation-end` — navigation has ended